robinc80/Remotely/README.md

 An organization admin has access to the Organization page and server log entries specific to his/her organization.
 A server admin has access to the Server Config page and can see server log entries that don't belong to an organization.

-## Upgrading
-* To upgrade a server, do any of the below to copy the new Server application files.
-	* Run one of the GitHub Actions workflows.
-	* Build from source as described above and `rsync`/`robocopy` the output files to the server directory.
-	* Build from source and deploy to IIS (e.g. `dotnet publish /p:PublishProfile=MyProfile`)
-* For Linux, you'll also need to restart the Remotely service in systemd after overwriting the files.
-* The only things that can't be overwritten are the database DB file (if using SQLite) and the `appsettings.Production.json`.
-These files should never exist in the publish output.

 ## Branding
 Within the Account section, there is a tab for branding, which will apply to the quick support clients and Windows installer.